 The topcoat seals the system and provides protection against abrasion, moisture, road salt, and UV exposure.
 Polyaspartic coatings are commonly used for faster curing and UV stability, while polyurethane topcoats provide additional flexibility and chemical resistance in more demanding environments.

 Proper surface preparation is the most critical step in any garage epoxy flooring installation.
 Without it, even high-quality coatings can fail prematurely.
-At Toronto Precision Epoxy Flooring, we use professional mechanical preparation methods and thorough substrate evaluation to ensure strong adhesion and long-term system performance.
+Professional mechanical preparation and substrate evaluation ensure strong adhesion and a stable base for long-term system performance.

-We mechanically grind the concrete surface using professional equipment to achieve the correct Concrete Surface Profile (CSP).
-This process removes surface contaminants, opens the pores of the concrete, and creates the necessary texture for the epoxy system to properly bond.
+Concrete is mechanically ground to achieve the correct Concrete Surface Profile (CSP), which is essential for proper adhesion.
+This process removes surface contaminants, opens the pores of the concrete, and creates the texture required for the coating system to bond effectively.
+Without proper profiling, coatings are far more likely to peel or delaminate.

-Concrete slabs can contain moisture that may not be visible on the surface.
-We evaluate moisture conditions using appropriate testing methods to determine whether moisture mitigation systems are required before installation.
+Concrete slabs can contain moisture that is not visible on the surface, especially in climates with seasonal variation.
+Moisture testing is used to determine whether vapour mitigation systems are required before installation.
+Proper moisture management helps prevent bubbling, adhesion failure, and long-term performance issues.

-In cases where the concrete is porous, damaged, or uneven, additional preparation steps such as multiple primer applications or slurry coats may be used.
-These methods help stabilize the substrate and create a uniform base for the epoxy system.
+In cases where the concrete is porous, damaged, or uneven, additional preparation such as multiple primer applications or slurry coats may be used.
+These steps help stabilize the substrate and create a uniform base for the coating system.
+Proper conditioning improves both adhesion and overall system durability.

-Garage epoxy flooring systems are highly durable when installed correctly, but failures can occur when proper preparation, materials, or installation methods are not followed.
+Garage epoxy flooring systems can perform reliably for many years when properly installed, but failures occur when preparation, materials, or installation methods are not suited to real garage conditions.
 Understanding the most common causes of failure helps ensure the right system is selected and installed for long-term performance.

 Garage epoxy flooring can last 10–20 years or more when installed with proper surface preparation and the right system.
 Lifespan depends on usage, maintenance, and the quality of the installation.